anlewis/quantified-self-rails/README.md

 }
 ```

-- `GET /api/v1/foods/:id`: Returns the food object with the specific :id you’ve passed in or 404 if the food is not found.
+- `GET /api/v1/foods/:id` Returns the food object with the specific :id you’ve passed in or 404 if the food is not found.

-- `POST /api/v1/foods`: Allows creating a new food with the parameters:
+- `POST /api/v1/foods` Allows creating a new food with the parameters:

 ```
 { "food": { "name": "Name of food here", "calories": "Calories here"} }
 ```

-- `PATCH /api/v1/foods/:id`: Allows one to update an existing food with the parameters:
+- `PATCH /api/v1/foods/:id` Allows one to update an existing food with the parameters:

 ```
 { "food": { "name": "Mint", "calories": "14"} }
 ```

-- `DELETE /api/v1/foods/:id`: Will delete the food with the id passed in and return a 204 status code.
+- `DELETE /api/v1/foods/:id` Will delete the food with the id passed in and return a 204 status code.
 If the food can’t be found, a 404 will be returned.

-Meal Endpoints:
+#### Meal Endpoints
-- `GET /api/v1/meals`: Returns all the meals in the database along with their associated foods.
+- `GET /api/v1/meals` Returns all the meals in the database along with their associated foods.

 ```
 [